-The High-Speed Printer is the same 600 lines per minute printer which has been used so successfully with the UNIVAC I and UNIVAC II Systems since 1952.
-The only difference between this and the previous models is that its control circuits are now inside the Processor Unit.
+The High-Speed Printer is the same 600 line a minute printer which has been used so successfully with the UNIVAC I and UNIVAC II Systems since 1952.
+The only difference between this and the previous models is that its control circuits are now inside the Central Processor.
 The Printer is optional with the UNIVAC Solid-State Computer.

-The function of this Unit is to print input information, intermediate results, distributed accumulations and balances, and final reports.
-As in the other two units, it is completely program controlled and buffered.
+The function of this unit is to print input information, intermediate results, distributed accumulations and balances, and final reports.
+Like the other two units, it is completely program controlled and buffered.